HwWobbe/WipHww/README.md

 ## 2025-01:
 ...

+- Felt mapping is seriously appeaaling in spite of its FreemIum satate
+  - first $tage is tolerable
 - vmUpdates pre Qbook access
   - these seem to have worked.
     - the original problem was due to missing system updates